SimLi1333/vidra/docs/docs/topics/desicions/0007-clean-architecture.md

 ## Context and Problem Statement

-To ensure maintainability, testability, and clear separation of concerns, we needed to decide on the architectural approach for the Vidra Operator.
+To ensure maintainability, testability, and a clear separation of concerns, we needed to decide on the architectural approach for the Vidra Operator.
 The main challenge was structuring the codebase to support evolving requirements, integration with Kubernetes, and external systems like Infrahub, while keeping the core business logic independent.

 ## Considered Options

 * **Monolithic structure**
-    All logic (Kubernetes, domain, external integrations) is mixed in the Reconcile function, leading to tight coupling and harder testing. (many Operators follow this pattern)
+    All logic (Kubernetes, domain, external integrations) is mixed in the Reconcile function, leading to tight coupling and making testing harder.
+(Many operators follow this pattern.)

 * **Clean/Onion Architecture**
     Separate the codebase into: